-Press to run the diagnostics.
+Press Start to run the diagnostics.
 This will take approximately 5 seconds.
 If all ports are selected, this can take approximately 15 seconds.
 When completed, the page refreshes automatically, and you can view the cable diagnostics results in the cable status table.
-Note that Cable Diagnostics is only accurate for cables of length 7 - 140 meters.
+When properly terminated, VeriPHY reports the approximate cable length (in meters) for each of the four cable pairs A, B, C, and D. Note that Cable Diagnostics is only accurate for cables of length 7 - 140 meters.

 10 and 100 Mbps ports will be linked down while running cable diagnostic.
 Therefore, running cable diagnostic on a 10 or 100 Mbps management port will cause the switch to stop responding until VeriPHY is complete.
-The VeriPHY Cable Diagnostics screen in Figure 4-9-2-4 appears.
+The VeriPHY Cable Diagnostics screen in Figure 4-9-15 appears.